climba/liri-node-app/README.md

      * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>

      * It's on Netflix!

-   * You'll use the request package to retrieve data from the OMDB API.
-Like all of the in-class activities, the OMDB API requires an API key.
-You may use `trilogy`.

 4. `node liri.js do-what-it-says` or  `node liri.js dws`